-These plain flourless peanut butter cookies are made with brown sugar and well-beaten for that crispy outside and soft and chewy inside.
+These plain flourless peanut butter cookies are made simply with just 5 regular pantry ingredients, and have that crispy outside and soft and chewy inside.
 Use a sugar substitute and they’re an amazing low-carb cookie!

 A classic cookie, rebalanced

 The most classic recipe for flourless peanut butter cookies is simply 1 egg + 1 cup peanut butter + 1 cup granulated sugar.
 But that makes a cookie that’s much more fragile, more crunchy than chewy and has those jagged, cracked edges.